Adri6336/EnKryptos/README.md

 you can use the script-version to implement a custom secret key to provide you with the most peace of mind.

-# EnKryptos v0.2.1 Changelog
+# EnKryptos v0.3 Changelog

-- Improved code organization and notes.

-- EnKryptos now stores encrypted and decrypted information in dedicated folders.

-- Improved temporary-file random name generation.

-- Added easter egg.
+- Removed the Python console for script users.

 # Using Enkryptos as an Executable